 - Bring a pan of water to the boil, add the salt and cauliflower florets and cook for five minutes, or until cauliflower starts to soften.
 Drain and set aside.

-- Heat the ghee in a large pan and add the potato wedges, cut side down, and cook for ten minutes, turning to ensure the edges brown evenly.
+- Heat the oil in a large pan and add the panch phoran.
+When the seeds sizzle add the potato, cut side down and cook for ten minutes, turning to ensure the edges brown evenly.

 - Add the cauliflower, mix well and cook for three minutes. stirring frequently.

 - Cover the pan tightly.
 Reduce the heat to very low, and cook for 20 minutes.
-Stir every five minutes to stop it sticking to the pan.
+Stir gently every five minutes to stop the vegetables sticking to the pan.
 You should not need to add any water, as these vegetables should cook in their own moisture.

 - 450g of cauliflower is approximately half a medium size cauliflower.